ForgeRock/forgeops/how-tos/production-workflow.md

 ## Setup

 Your system needs to be set up to run ForgeOps.
-Follow the instructions in
-<a href="how-tos/laptop-setup.md">Laptop Setup</a> for details.
+Follow the instructions in <a href="how-tos/laptop-setup.md">Laptop Setup</a> for details.
+This is a handy document to give other team members to help them get their workstation setup to run ForgeOps.
+This allows you to focus on explaining/documenting how your organization uses ForgeOps.

 ## Initial Workflow